dciccale/openhiringmatrix/README.md

 - Input candidate scores and observations, and calculate total scores.
 - Share links to hiring matrices on job applications.
 - Share evaluation results privately with candidates.

-## Conclusion

-The Open Hiring Matrix (OHM) provides a structured, transparent, and fair approach to the hiring process.
-By considering multiple skills and allowing for weighted evaluations, OHM helps companies make better hiring decisions and provides candidates with a clear understanding of what is valued by potential employers.

 ## Feedback